-The Crown Limited Board is committed to the implementation and maintenance of good corporate governance practices.

-This Statement sets out the extent to which Crown Limited (Crown) has followed the best practice recommendations set by the ASX Corporate Governance Council (the Principles and Recommendations) during the twelve month period ending 30 June 2013.
+The Crown Resorts Limited Board is committed to the implementation and maintenance of good corporate governance practices.
+This Statement sets out the extent to which Crown Resorts Limited (Crown) has followed the best practice recommendations set by the ASX Corporate Governance Council (the Principles and Recommendations) during the twelve month period ending 30 June 2014.
+The disclosures in this Statement respond to the ASX Corporate Governance Council's second edition of its Corporate Governance Principles and Recommendations.
+Crown will make disclosures in response to the third edition in its 2015 Annual Report.